erjank/teaching/README.md

 I started using these ideas in [Software Carpentry](swc-site) in 2012, and the results were everything I'd hoped for.
-Designing lessons with different stage of cognitive development in mind, using live coding instead of slides, and adopting lightweight realtime assessment mechanisms[^1] all made our workshops more effective.
+Designing lessons with different stage of cognitive development in mind, using live coding instead of slides, and adopting lightweight real-time assessment mechanisms[^1] all made our workshops more effective.

 What made the biggest difference, though, was offering a short course